vishalbala-nps/ESPManager/README.md

     -   **Published**: Automatically by the MQTT broker if the device disconnects ungracefully (e.g., power loss).
 This should be set as the device's Last Will and Testament (LWT).
     -   **Payload**: `{"deviceId": "<deviceId>", "status": "offline", "version": "<appVersion>"}`

-### Simplifying with ESPManagerLibrary
+### For ESP8266/ESP32 Users: ESPManagerLibrary

-Implementing this MQTT protocol can be complex.
-To make it easier, you can use the **[ESPManagerLibrary](https://github.com/vishalbala-nps/ESPManagerLibrary)**, which handles all of this for you.
-It's an Arduino library designed to work seamlessly with this backend, providing a robust, callback-driven solution.
+If you are using an ESP8266 or ESP32, you can use the **[ESPManagerLibrary](https://github.com/vishalbala-nps/ESPManagerLibrary)** to simplify development.
+This companion library handles the entire MQTT protocol for you, providing a robust, callback-driven solution that works seamlessly with this backend.